 In addition to enabling the reviews feature on Facebook, using social media accounts to broadcast positive press that your firm receives is another way to build up your reputation.
 Linking to a newspaper article, interview, or award can help increase your firm’s prestige.
 A law firm in good standing with some recent renown will seem much more appealing than a law firm that relies solely on customer testimonials or their own published statements.

 Having a generalized marketing agency handle your legal advertising can be dangerous if they don’t have expertise in the industry.
-JustLegal Marketing’s exclusive focus on the legal industry, paired with our extensive knowledge marketing our own law firm, allows us to mitigate these risks.
+JustLegal Marketing’s exclusive focus on the law firms websites and lawyers SEO, paired with our extensive knowledge marketing our own law firm, allows us to mitigate these risks.
 Discover more ways to improve your firm’s online advertising on the JustLegal Marketing blog.